valentincanonical/diy-microcloud/README.md

 - min 50GB of disk storage left;
 - [Multipass installed](https://multipass.run/) for your platform (stick to the default configuration).

-> It has been reported that VPNs (OpenVPN, AnyConnect...) might cause DNS issues.
-> If you have the option to disable it, please do.
-Otherwise, you can try [this workaround](https://github.com/canonical/multipass/issues/495#issuecomment-448461250).

-Before attending the session, please make sure you can use [Multipass](https://multipass.run/).

 <details>
     <summary>
-The following commands should run without any specific configuration (click to expand):
+Before attending the session, please make sure you can use Multipass.
+The following commands should run without any specific configuration (click to expand).
     </summary>

 ```sh